 Once you get through acute detox, it’s time to start thinking about your long-term plan to maintain abstinence.
 You could use medications and behavioral therapies to support your long-term recovery.

 How to Prevent Delirium Tremens

 The best way to prevent delirium tremens is to avoid or seriously limit how much you drink alcohol from the start.
 If you never develop an alcohol use disorder, you likely won’t develop significant withdrawal symptoms when you quit.

 If you already have an alcohol use disorder, talk with your doctor before you quit your use.
 Together, you can determine a safe way to stop drinking and stay sober.

 Is delirium tremens an emergency?

 Yes.
-Because the mortality rate of people who are clinically experiencing DTs is so high, it is considered a medical emergency, and may often require admission to the intensive care unit for close monitoring and heavy administration of medications to control and prevent seizure activity.
+Because the mortality rate of people experiencing DTs is so high, it is considered a medical emergency.
+Treatment may require admission to the intensive care unit for close monitoring and heavy administration of medications to control and prevent seizure activity.

-What should I do if I am experiencing severe symptoms of Alcohol withdrawal?
+What should I do if I experience severe alcohol withdrawal symptoms?

 Anyone with a history of severe alcohol withdrawal or experiencing symptoms of DTs should go to a hospital emergency room immediately.
 And anyone who feels uncomfortable while withdrawing from alcohol should do the same.
 Early detection and treatment could save that person’s life.